 The NRC also cooperates with State regulatory programs by providing technical support and maintaining databases of regulatory information.
 To facilitate that cooperation, the NRC's regional offices have designated staff, known as Regional State Agreement Officers, who serve as the primary point-of-contact with Agreement States.
 Similarly, the Regional State Liaison Officers serve as the contacts for non-Agreement States, and for all States in matters involving reactors or other Federal jurisdiction.

-At NRC headquarters, the Office of Federal and State Materials and Environmental Management Programs (FSME) provides backup to the regions.
-Each FSME technical staff member serves as an Agreement State Project Officer with responsibility for specific States.
-See the FSME pages for links to the State regulatory programs, many of the regulatory information databases, and other sources of useful information.
+At NRC headquarters, the Office of Nuclear Material Safety and Safeguards (NMSS) provides backup to the regions.
+Each NMSS technical staff member serves as an Agreement State Project Officer with responsibility for specific States.
+See the NMSS pages for links to the State regulatory programs, many of the regulatory information databases, and other sources of useful information.

 Conference of Radiation Control Program Directors (CRCPD) and the Organization of Agreement States (OAS)